alexvpickering/GEOfastq/README.md

 ### Install Aspera Connect (optional)

 `GEOfastq` can use [aspera connect](https://downloads.asperasoft.com/en/downloads/8?list) to download fastqs.
-It is faster than ftp for large single-file downloads (single-cell fastqs). `GEOfastq` runs ftp in parallel making this less important for many-sample downloads (bulk fastqs).
+It is faster than ftp for large single-file downloads (single-cell fastqs).

 To download and install it according to the [documentation](https://downloads.asperasoft.com/en/documentation/8).
 For me (Fedora 30), this works: